zekaemo/transformer_EN-ID_translation/README.md

 ### Experiment 2 — Beam Search (k = 2, 3, 4)

-**Insight 1: Minor but real improvement on simple negation**
+**Insight 1: Minor improvement on simple negation**

 "She will never ever do that again":
 - Greedy: "Dia tidak pernah pernah melakukan itu lagi" — double "pernah"
-- k=2 / k=3 / k=4: "Dia takkan pernah melakukan itu lagi" ✓ — cleaner, more natural Indonesian
+- k=2 / k=3 / k=4: "Dia takkan pernah melakukan itu lagi" ✓ — more natural Indonesian

 "I would have gone if you had asked me":
 - Greedy: "Aku akan pergi jika kau punya aku punya aku ." — "punya aku" repeated
 - k=2 / k=3 / k=4: "Aku akan pergi jika kau punya aku ." — one fewer repetition

-For sentences where the model has partial knowledge, beam search fix the repetition:
+For sentences where the model has partial knowledge, beam search fix the repetition

 **Insight 2: Grammar error still persists**

 "i haven't eaten yet":
-- Greedy / k=2: "Aku belum pernah belum pernah" — repeats but keeps correct subject "Aku"
+- Greedy / k=2: "Aku belum pernah belum pernah" — repetition but keeps correct subject "Aku"
-- k=3 / k=4: "Orang - orang yang belum pernah terjadi ." — subject completely hallucinated to "people", semantically further from correct
+- k=3 / k=4: "Orang - orang yang belum pernah terjadi ." — subject hallucinated to "people", more unrelated

 "The more you learn, the more you grow":
-- Greedy / k=2: "Yang lebih banyak lagi , kau lebih baik" — vague but preserves "kau" (you)
+- Greedy / k=2: "Yang lebih banyak lagi , kau lebih baik" — incorrect but preserves "kau" (you)
-- k=3 / k=4: "Orang - orang yang Anda , Anda lebih baik dari Anda ." — degrades into third-person hallucination
+- k=3 / k=4: "Orang - orang yang Anda , Anda lebih baik dari Anda ." — object changes into third-person hallucination

 Because of its characteristics of exploring more paths, beam search confidently selects the most wrong one if all paths are wrong.
 The results are sometimes worse than greedy